malacalypse/libh9/README.md

 1. `cmake ..` (for an explicitly debug or release build, `cmake -DCMAKE_BUILD_TYPE=Debug ..`, substitute Release for Debug as appropriate.)
 1. `make` (if you want to make only a specific target, you can `make libh9` to build only the library, `make unittests` to build and run the tests, and `make coverage` to run the tests and generate a coverage report)

+Builds are tested on MacOS.
+I do not provide support for using it on Windows.

 ## License

 The full text of the license should be found in LICENSE.txt, included as part of this repository.